lachholland/multi-stage-recommender/README.md

    ```sh
    . venv/bin/activate
    ```
-2. Run the makefile.
+2. Install project dependencies by running the makefile.
 From the project root folder, run the terminal command:
    ```sh
    make
    ```